Lexus RX 450h performance, top speed & engine

-The Lexus RX 450h is a luxurious and relaxing cruiser, but rival SUVs are more fun to drive
+The Lexus RX 450h is a luxurious and relaxing cruiser on the motorway, but rival SUVs are more fun to drive

 |0-62mph||Top speed||Driven wheels||Power|